zhang-mickey/computational-geometry/README.md

 structure.
 Show how the query algorithm can be adapted to answer queries correctly.

+skip

 b.
 Analyze the storage requirements and query time of such a data structure.

+nlogn/2

+squar(logn)

 c.
-Suppose that only the nodes with depth 0, -1j logn., -2j logn., . . . have
+Suppose that only the nodes with depth 0, 1/j logn., 2/j logn., . . . have
-an associated structure, where j " 2 is a constant.
+an associated structure, where "j "  is a constant.
 Analyze the storage requirements and query time of this data structure.
 Express the bounds in n and j.
 **

+storage:j times n

+query:2^(1/j logn) squar(logn)

 **One can use the data structures described in this chapter to determine whether a particular point (a,b) is in a given set by performing a range